Investing in Redbridge

 - group exercise classes in Studio 1 and the Sam Ryan Studio

-- swimming sessions have been relocated to Loxford and Mayfield Leisure Centres
+- swimming sessions have been relocated to Loxford Leisure Centre and Mayfield Leisure Centre

 Class schedules and updates are available on the Vision RCL website.